Louis-Legere/PixelFarmingContest/Docs/markdownFiles/motorSetupGuide.md

 `odrv0.axis1.controller.input_vel = 1.0`

 A velocity of 1 is already pretty fast.
-Now after you calibrated once the next time you want to run the motors you just have to go into closed loop state and then directly set the velocity.
+Now after you calibrated once the next time you want to run the motors you just have to go into the closed loop state and then directly set the velocity.